 Some Things To Keep In Mind:

 - We have INSTANT PAYMENT available through PayPal.
-Once we receive your catalytic converter we can send a payment within 1 business day through those services.
-Otherwise, we do offer check payments which typically take 2-5 business days.
+Once we receive your catalytic converter we send payments within 1-2 business days through those services.
+Otherwise, we do offer check payments which typically take 5-7 business days.
 See full payment and shipping instructions.

 - All prices quoted are based on full catalytic converters.
 Unless otherwise stated, our prices are based on your catalytic converter being full of material.
 A full cat will have material seen on the front and back of the container.
 If not, your price may vary.
 See how to prep your catalytic converters for quotes and shipping.

 - We offer Refining Options for 150+ Converters.
 We can provide full pricing and logistics for bulk shipments.
 Find out more and get started here.

 How much is my catalytic converter worth?